LRotherfield/Nibble-Forms/README.md

 Forms when using it in a large application.
 These flaws where the starting drive for making Nibble Forms 2:

+* Attributes array: The original Nibble Forms had many arguments per form field and the arguments where not always in the same order.
+This made developing with Nibble Forms a slower process because each set of arguments has to be remembered or looked up for each form field.
+Nibble forms 2 only has 3 arguments, field_name, field_type and field_arguments.
+The field arguments is always an array of arguments which means no order has to be remembered.
+All fields have standard arguments that can be defined in the array (like `"required" => true`) and some (like option fields) have additional arguments that can be defined too (like the array of choices).

 * Render individual form elements:  In the original Nibble Forms there was a method for each field to add extra HTML markup around it.
 When trying to customise the layout of the form anything more than just adding a div around a